Avro 730 Bomber (1956)

 In 1955, Britain's Avro company began to develop plans for a high-altitude Mach 2.5 reconnaissance aircraft.
 Several configurations were examined, but all centered around a straight-wing design featuring a thoroughly enclosed cockpit with no windscreen to reduce drag, large canards, and two engine nacelles, each containing multiple power plants.
 (Early plans called for wing-tip nacelles, but these were later moved closer to the fuselage.)
 A retractable periscope would be used to aid the pilot with take-offs and landings.

-Unfortunately, the project was cancelled in 1957, a victim of the U.K.'s infamous Defense White Paper.
+Unfortunately, the Avro 730 project was cancelled in 1957, a victim of the U.K.'s infamous Defense White Paper.

-This is the first model kitted by Fantastic Plastic Models.
-Mastered by Scott Lowther and cast by Controlled Energy Designs, the kit has 17 pieces and decals by JBOT.
+The Avro 730 was the first model kitted by Fantastic Plastic Models.
+Mastered by Scott Lowther and cast by Controlled Energy Designs, the kit had 17 pieces and decals by JBOT.

 A "desktop" model, the Avro 730 is designed to be displayed in the in-flight, wheels-up configuration.
-A display stand, inspired by the classic Aurora stands of the 1960s, is also available.
+A display stand, inspired by the classic Aurora stands of the 1960s, was also created for this kit and is still available for use with other, similarly sized models.

 1940s